-A risk assessment of DEGEE with the chemical name 2-(2-ethoxyethoxy)ethanol or diethylene glycol monoethyl ether was done by a member state (France).
-The risk assessment is based mainly on open scientific literature and on skin absorptions studies done by Industry.
-The risk assessment led the member state to put some restrictions on the use this substance.
+A risk assessment of diethylene glycol monoethyl ether (DEGEE) with the chemical name 2-(2-ethoxyethoxy)ethanol and INCI-name Ethoxydiglycol was done by a member state (France).
+The risk assessment was based mainly on open scientific literature and on skin absorption studies done by Industry.
+The risk assessment led the member state to put some restrictions on the use of this substance.

-According to the notification to the Commission DEGEE is used in cosmetic products in shampoos (rinse-off) in a concentration up to 5% and creams (leave-on) in a concentration up to 2%.
-It must not be used in products for oral hygiene and the eyes.

-The member state concluded that the substance could be considered safe for the consumers, when used in a concentration up to 1.5% cosmetics product except products for oral hygiene.
+According to the notification to the Commission the substance DEGEE is used in cosmetic products in shampoos (rinse-off) in a concentration up to 5% and creams (leave-on) in a concentration up to 2%.
+Furthermore, the substance should not be used in products for oral hygiene and the eyes.
+The notifying member state concluded that the substance could be considered safe for the consumers, when used in a concentration up to 1.5% in cosmetics product except products for oral hygiene.